knivey/Cmdr/README.md

 $router->loadMethods($object);

 // This will return what the command function returns
-// Exceptions can be throw if the args given don't pass the syntax
+// Exceptions will be thrown if the args given don't pass the syntax
-// Exception also thrown if the command doesnt exist
+// Exception also thrown if the command doesn't exist
 $router->call('example', 'arguments given to cmd', "additional", "arguments");

 //simple example of a fictional IRC chatbot using triggers (!cmd)